Mahsh/DisplayPDF/README.md

 # DisplayPDF

 This repository instructs you how to display your pdf file in github.
+[Like this](https://mahsh.github.io/DisplayPDF/test.pdf)

 All the things can be done with the help of [GitHub Pages](https://pages.github.com/).